jundalisay/superb/content/en/social/supersociology/principles/law-social-cycles.md

 ## Why are there four cycles?

-Pantrynomics, the subset of Social Superphysics, explains that the cycles are based on the four laws of value:
+Pantrynomics, the subset of Social Superphysics, explains that the cycles are based on the 4 laws of value which mirror the 4 laws of thermodynamics:

 1. The Popular or Shudra class comes from [the First law of Value](/social/economics/principles/first-law)
 2. The Philosophical or Brahmin class comes from [the Second law of Value](/social/economics/principles/second-law)